-The college may remove a respondent from the college's education programs and activities on an emergency basis.
-The college will conduct an individualized safety and risk analysis to determine if there is an immediate threat to the physical health or safety of a student or another individual related to the allegations, which justifies removal.
-The respondent will be made aware of this decision and provided an opportunity to appeal the decision after removal.
-Appeals will need to be in writing to the Title IX Coordinator and will follow the appeal process as noted below.
-The college retains discretion to place an employee on administrative leave irrespective of whether there is an immediate threat to the physical health or safety of any individual.
+Hesston College may remove a Respondent from education programs and activities on an emergency basis.
+Hesston College will conduct an individualized safety and risk analysis to determine if there is an immediate threat to the physical health or safety of a student or another individual related to the allegations, which justifies removal.
+The Respondent will be made aware of this decision and provided an opportunity to appeal the decision after removal.
+Appeals will need to be submitted in writing to the Title IX Coordinator within 5 business days of being notified of the emergency removal, and will follow the appeal process as noted below.
+Hesston College retains discretion to place an employee on administrative leave irrespective of whether there is an immediate threat to the physical health or safety of any individual.